NathanVGS/.NET_workshop/README.md

 The SQL packages are .NET packages we need to add to a project when we need to connect to a database to store information.

 5 .
 We still haven't created a class to work with our database yet.
-Create a new folder give it an appropiate name, like "Data", and create a new file.
+Create a new folder, give it an appropiate name, like "Data", and create a new file.
 By convention this file is named "YourAppName" + "Context.cs", so name it YourAppNameContext.cs.

 Inside the file, specify that its contents are inside off the namespace "YourAppName.Data" (`namespace YourAppName.Data{}`) if your editor doesn't do this for you.